Learn more about the Equestrian Studies Programs at Lake Erie College and apply today!

 The care of many performance horses includes alternative therapies such as equine therapeutic massage.
 Certified massage practitioners provide complementary care to regular veterinary services, and the field offers plenty of opportunities for those with the proper education, experience, and certification.
 Lake Erie College is the only four-year college in the nation to offer instruction and certification in equine massage therapy for academic credit.
 Students in either Equestrian Facility Management, Equestrian Teacher/Trainer (English), Equine Business Administration, and/or Equine Therapeutic Horsemanship may earn a Certificate in Equine Massage Therapy.

 Coursework includes 50 hours of classroom and laboratory instruction in both the scientific and experiential study of Equine Massage.
-Students learn and practice therapeutic massage on school horses as part of the experiential curriculum taught by the professional equine massage therapist, Laura Gentile.
+Students learn and practice therapeutic massage on school horses as part of the experiential curriculum.

 Prerequisites for the courses are Equine Anatomy & Physiology I and II, giving Lake Erie College certified equine massage therapists an in-depth education upon which to build their business and clientele.

 Equine Studies Minor

 When combined with various majors such as communication, biology, marketing, and education, the equine studies minor enhances the scientific and technical knowledge of your chosen field of study with the hands-on practices of horsemanship.
 Many graduates choose careers in breed or riding discipline associations, equine nutrition and nutraceutical companies, equine specialty marketing firms, and the equine retail market.
 Students preparing for veterinary medicine often add a minor in equine studies to complement their studies in biology and chemistry.